Liatp999/SQL/README.md

 # T-SQL
-T-SQL and ETL for Northwnd
+T-SQL and ETL for Northwnd, creating a procedure to restore data